vincentwenger/poker_prediction/README.md

 ## Result for the baseline model
 Finally, we were able to create a function for Predictions using our baseline model.
 The function is called "predict_poker_moves_v1" and is available in the Baseline modeling notebook.
-We were able to make some quick tests with the function by giving it some input data, and the results seem to make sense
+We were able to make some quick tests with the function by giving it some input data, and the results seem to make sense.
+We will try to improve it in the future with some better models